-EC orders removal of trailer of Mamata Banerjee's biopic from internet
+Remove trailer of Mamata Banerjee biopic from internet says EC

 New Delhi, Apr 24: The Election Commission (EC) on Wednesday ordered the Bengal Chief Electoral Officer to remove the trailer of Baghini, a film based on the life of Trinamool Congress chief and Bengal chief minister Mamata Banerjee, from online sites.